aurelia/testing/doc/article/en-US/testing-components.md

 });
 ```

-As you can see everything is follows the same pattern we had for our Custom Element test.
+As you can see everything follows the same pattern we had for our Custom Element test.
 One exception is we take advantage of the `element` property that gets provided by the `ComponentTester` instance,
 the element property is the actual html element that gets rendered.
 This can also be used when testing custom elements.

 ## [Exposed properties and functions](aurelia-doc://section/4/version/1.0.0)